Opinion | Republicans want to be a working class party. But not that much.

 Or consider the way the new conservative populists oppose technology companies.
 They get up in arms about Trump being kicked off Twitter for violating the platform’s terms of service, but have a lot more trouble coming up with any meaningful answer to the problem of tech giants accumulating the power they have.

-And that’s the real problem for Republicans: While they may like the idea that they could be a working-class party, not only is their commitment to trickle-down economics iron-clad, they can never resist the siren song of the culture war.
+And that’s the real problem for Republicans: While they may like the idea that they could be a working-class party, not only is their commitment to trickle-down economics ironclad, they can never resist the siren song of the culture war.

 After all, why bother trying to cram genuinely pro-worker economic ideas about wages or working conditions or health care into your pro-corporate box if you can just shout about Dr. Seuss and the War on Christmas?
 It works in keeping white working class voters choosing Republicans — not every time, but often enough.